vespa-engine/documentation/documentation/tensorflow.md

 or, if you do this from Java, call com.yahoo.searchlib.rankingexpression.integration.tensorflow.VariableConverter.importVariable with the same arguments.

-<li>Update the global document.
+1. Update the global document.
 Use e.g the <a href="document-api.html">document API</a> to PUT a new value for your variable:
 ```
 curl -X PUT --data-binary @update.json http://hostname:8080/document/v1/mynamespace/myvariables/docid/1
 ```